 Add the flour mixture into the butter mixture and mix until a cookie dough forms.
 Flour a surface and roll out the cookie dough to 1/4 inch thick.

 Cut out Christmas Trees with a Christmas Tree cookie cutter.

-Place on a baking sheet with parchment paper, space at least 1” apart.
+Place on a baking sheet with parchment paper, space at least 1 inch apart.

 Once cooled, start the frosting.

-In the bowl of your stand mixer fitted with paddle attachment, add the butter, powdered sugar and water.
+In the bowl of a stand mixer fitted with the paddle attachment, add the butter, powdered sugar and water.
 Mix on low until combined and then speed up to mixer to high for 1 minute or until light and fluffy.